VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**August 11th, 2021**.
-The current example is focusing on [Competing risk example data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-09-08).
-The goal of the challenge is to find a way to visualize the impact of different risk factors (comorbidities and symptoms at admission to hospital) on the risk of death considering the competing risk of recovery.
+**October 13th, 2021**.
+The current example is focusing on a [CGI-I data example](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-10-13).
+The goal of the challenge is to display the relationship between changes from baseline of the total score and the corresponding CGI-I to guide the understanding of clinically relevant changes and especially assess minimal clinically relevant changes.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays